simolus3/drift/docs/pages/docs/community_tools.md

 ## Moor inspector

 [Chimerapps](https://github.com/Chimerapps) wrote the `moor_inspector` package and plugin for IntelliJ and Android Studio.
-You can use it to inspect a moor database right from your IDE!
+You can use it to inspect a moor or drift database right from your IDE!

 - The [`moor_inspector` package](https://pub.dev/packages/moor_inspector) on pub
 - The [IntelliJ plugin](https://plugins.jetbrains.com/plugin/15364-moor-inspector)